 As well as providing other health benefits, these foods can support good gut health.

-Many, although not all, functional foods are whole foods which provide a rich source of fiber to the diet.
+Many, although not all, functional foods are whole foods that provide a rich source of fiber to the diet.
 As well as providing other health benefits, these foods can in turn support good gut health.
-Given the growing scientific evidence of the importance of the gut microbiome (the collection of micro organisms and symbiotic bacteria that support our overall gut health), it becomes even more critical to be aware of the impact of our diet on digestive function and wellness.
+Given the growing scientific evidence of the importance of the gut microbiome (the collection of microorganisms and symbiotic bacteria that support our overall gut health), it becomes even more critical to be aware of the impact of our diet on digestive function and wellness.

 Examples of Functional Foods

 Commonly known examples of functional foods include: